 Episcopal AIDs Committee - The AIDS Committee provides grants and emergency funds for HIV and AIDs patients primarily for medications, food and transportation.
 All referrals for financial assistance must come from Hinds County social workers, medical professionals and clergy, or physicians.
 Post Office Box 55803, Jackson, Mississippi 39296, dial (601) 713-0540

 Jackson area charities provide free Christmas gifts, holiday meals, and other support.
 Children from households living in poverty often benefit from these services.

 A combination of charities and churches participate in Toys for Tots as well as Adopt A family.
 Programs include Christmas and Thanksgiving turkey meals, holiday gifts, and more.
-Continue with holiday help in Hinds County.
+Continue with free holiday help in Hinds County.